Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Birkhoff Extension

-\paragraph{Extensions.} We provide two further extensions based on our Birkhoff decomposition.
-First we show how Birkhoff extension can be adapted to a class of rooted binary trees over a fixed leaf set.
-More precisely, we surjectively map this set of trees to a subset $\mathcal B_n$ of $\mathcal P_n$ with convex hull $\mathcal W_n$.
-We then show Birkhoff decomposition of elements in $\mathcal W_n$ only contains permutations in $\mathcal B_n$.
-This allows the use of Birkhoff extension to extend functions on trees to functions on $\mathcal W_n$.
-We describe this application to trees in Appendix \ref{app:trees}.
+\textbf{Adaptations to constraints and trees. } We provide further extensions based on our Birkhoff decomposition.
+First, we show how Birkhoff extension can be adapted to a class of rooted binary trees over a fixed leaf set (App.\ \ref{app:trees}).
+Next, we show that Birkhoff extension can easily handle a broad class of simple constraint (App.\ \ref{app:constrained}).
+In particular, we consider constraints that can be incorporated into the corresponding matching problem.

-Similar to \cite{karalias2022neural}, we also apply Birkhoff extension to train neural combinatorial optimization solvers.
-As Birkhoff extension is a.e.\ differentiable, it can be used as a loss function in unsupervised learning for neural combinatorial optimization.
-We can then use Birkhoff extension as a loss to train neural networks that map instances of a combinatorial optimization problem to their solutions.
-Details are given in Appendix \ref{app:nn}.
+\textbf{Unsupervised learning.} We apply Birkhoff extension to train neural combinatorial optimization solvers (App.\ \ref{app:nn}).
+As Birkhoff extension is a.e.\ differentiable, it can be used as a loss function in unsupervised learning.
+Using this loss, neural networks can be trained to output solutions to combinatorial problems.
+Our proof-of-concept experiments show that training a neural network using Birkhoff extension yields a model that predicts good approximate solutions.
+In particular, the output of this NN can be used to initialize our Birkhoff extension optimization algorithm to provide substantial speedups.
+Furthermore, this generalizes to larger problem instances than seen in training.